gdm413229/swwmgz_m/ExtendedLore.md

 - 2024: Zanaveth II arrives on Earth, befriends Saya.
 With her help, Saya's Maidbot is migrated to the Nekuronbot AI framework, further enhancing her personality.
 - 2025: First expedition to Mars, led by the UAC.
-Scotland becomes independent.
 - 2027: William Dusk leaves Ashley's band, but not before hurting her deeply by escaping with her granddaughter Lyra.
 He is replaced as drummer by the goddess Mykka.